Indigenous Student Librarian program – in partnership with McGill University and Université de Montréal

 - A part-time paid position in the Concordia University Library (Webster Library or Vanier Library).
 The position entails a guarantee of 15 hours of work per week from September to April and 30 hours per week from May to August for both years.
-The rate of pay is currently $18/hour + 4% vacation.
+The hourly rate of pay is currently $22.30 plus benefits.

 The program is open to students with Canadian citizenship.
-Students must be accepted into the Master of Information Studies (MISt) program at McGill University or the Maîtrise en sciences de l’information (M.S.I.) at Université de Montréal and beginning their studies in the fall term.
+Applicants must be accepted into the Master of Information Studies (MISt) program at McGill University or the Maîtrise en sciences de l’information (MSI) at Université de Montréal and beginning their studies in the fall term.

 Application and instructions